anaskamel10/Machine-Learning-articles-search-engine/README.md

 # Machine Learning articles search engine
-This ia a search engine to serach on Machine Learning Algorithm Easily with the following features:
+This ia a search engine to serach on Machine Learning Articles Easily with the following features:
  Crawler
  Analyzer that include tokenization, stop words removal and stemming.